Congressional District # 01

 The population of Adrian is 1,209 residents (2010).
 All households, with one exception, are connected to a municipal water supply.
 The nearest residence is located approximately two blocks south of the contaminated area.
 Several recreational facilities, including a swimming pool, two ball fields, and a campground, are located between the areas of contamination and the upper arm of Kanaranzi Creek.

-Threats and ContaminantsThe groundwater is polluted with VOCs, including benzene and toluene.
+Threats and ContaminantsThe groundwater at the Adrian Municipal Well Field is polluted with VOCs, including benzene and toluene.
 Inhalation of airborne contaminants and ingestion and direct contact with contaminated groundwater are potential health threats; however, there are no actual health risks since alternative drinking water sources were provided to city residents.

-Cleanup ProgressIn response to the contaminaed groundwater findings, the state closed the city's two most highly contaminated wells and provided alternative water supplies to all affected residents.
-Two new municipal wells were installed outside the area of contamination and placed into production during 1984 and 1985.
+Cleanup ProgressIn response to the contaminated groundwater findings, the state closed the city's two most highly contaminated wells and provided alternative water supplies to all affected residents.
+Two new municipal wells were installed outside the area of contamination and placed into production in 1984 and 1985.

 ContactsRemedial Project Manager, U.S. EPA